About History Reclaimed

 Marie Kawthar Daouda

 is Stipendiary Lecturer in French, Oriel College, Oxford.
 She studied French and English literature at La Sorbonne and at the Université de Bretagne Occidentale, and is the author of L’Anti-Salomé, représentations de la féminité bienveillante au temps de la Décadence (1850-1920).
+She is a member of the HR editorial advisory committee.

 is professor of Military History at the University of Buckingham, and a Fellow of the Royal Historical Society.
 His thirteen books include The Indian Mutiny (2002), Victoria’s Wars (2006), Operation Thunderbolt (2015) and Crucible of Hell (2020).
-Website: www.sauldavid.co.uk
+Website: www.sauldavid.co.uk He is a member of the HR editorial advisory committee.

 Ruth Dudley Edwards